mahdafr/FPS_utep-sp17/backend/code/README.md

   - git add .
     This will add all your edited files to be ready for pushing to the git repository.
 Do this before 'git commit -m "..."'.
   - git commit -m "<useful message here>"
     This will collect all your modifications to be added to your branch on the git repository.
+Make sure of this by reading the next line after hitting ENTER, it should say something like "on git branch origin/<your_name>" or so.
+Do this before 'git push'.
   - git push
     This will collect everything to be added to the git repository on your branch only.
-Make sure of this by reading the next line after hitting ENTER, it should say something like "on git branch origin/<your_name>" or so.
 Do this last.
 You have submitted your work to your branch for me to check out.
 If you need anything else, ASK ME.
 I am here to help with this assignment!